jxyang44/MyLuksoWalletv2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-MyLuksoWallet is a front-end asset management tool to visualize Universal Profiles, LSP7 Tokens, LSP8 NFTs, and LSP9 Vaults.
+MyLuksoWallet is a front-end asset management tool.
+Our goal is to be one of the main platforms users visit when interacting with core Lukso components, including Universal Profiles, LSP7 Tokens, LSP8 NFTs, and LSP9 Vaults.
+In the future, we also hope to incorporate a relay service, marketplace, and other sensible additions.
 <br/>
 Functionality includes:
 <ul>